flenniken/collections/docs/road-map.md

 Support live photos on the image page.

+Play show movies.

 [⬇](#Contents)

 # Encourage Preferred Usage

-The encouraged user interaction is to scroll to find a collection on the image page then go to the image page to view the photos.
+The encouraged user interaction is to scroll to find a collection on the index page then go to the image page to view the photos.
 The collection order and story is intended to be viewed starting from the start.
 Later after viewing the collection, the thumbnail view is a quick way to revisit an image.
 We don't encourage starting with the